 1.Beginner: Araku Valley, Andhra Pradesh

-Spending time in the Araku Valley is the ideal introduction to hiking for those with little to no experience.
+Spending time in the Araku Valley is the ideal introduction to hiking for those with little to no experience, or those with a disability.
 Roam around lush green forests and fields, admire the power of the gushing waterfalls, and take in the distinctive scent of the coffee plantations.

 The highlight of the hike is the breathtaking Borra Caves, which are the deepest caves in India.
 History buffs will love the Tribal Museum — there are even tribes still living in some parts of the Araku region.

 2. Easy: Chembra Peak, Kerala

 Although it starts out with a steep climb, a hike along Chembra Peak is fairly easy once the ground levels out and it only takes a day to complete, so it’s perfect for those with limited time.
 You’ll be able to enjoy panoramic views of the greenery and other mountain peaks once you reach the top.

 3. Medium: Valley of the Flowers, Uttarakhand

 This hike in the western area of the Indian Himalayas leads to the Valley of the Flowers, a beautiful UNESCO World Heritage Site, and is well worth the week it takes to get there.
 There are 600 species of wild flowers to spot, including blue poppies, zinnias, brahma kamal, petunias, and cobra lilies.